-Goats on TV
+Goats at Sanctuary Reveal Smart Secrets on TV

-Caprine residents at Buttercups Sanctuary for Goats, England, starred in two European television documentaries: a BBC mini-series on farm animal behavior in December 2018; and a France Télévisions documentary on goat intelligence in 2019.
+Caprine residents of a goat sanctuary in England starred in two European television documentaries.
+The first was a BBC mini-series on farm animal behavior in December 2018.
+Following that was a France Télévisions documentary on goat intelligence in December 2019.

 In goats, sharp minds are accompanied by athletic bodies.
 The show highlighted goats’ amazing agility, using high definition slow motion photography.
 The film crew at BBC Wales artfully captured goats climbing, jumping, and reaching for leaves.

 Goats Are Smart and Friendly

-Previously, researchers had found that dogs who could not access a treat would look to their owners for a solution, whereas wolves would continue to try and solve the issue by themselves.
+Previously, researchers had found that dogs who could not access a treat would look to their owners for a solution.
+In contrast, wolves would continue to try and solve the issue by themselves.
 Through domestication, dogs have come to collaborate with humans, as they have been bred as working animals.
 Goats, on the other hand, have been bred as production animals, with little need to team up with people.
 Therefore, it was a surprise when researchers put goats through the unsolvable problem test and found that they too looked to humans for help.

-Buttercups Goats’ Behavior is Studied Scientifically
+Goat Behavior Studied Scientifically

 Buttercups is home for about 140 goats.
 This large herd of all shapes and sizes has attracted behavioral researchers from Australia, Brazil, and all over Europe.
 Here a wide variety of goats from diverse backgrounds enjoy free-ranging in a naturalistic setting.
-The goats are healthy, tame, and well-cared-for.
+The goats are healthy, tame, and well cared for.
 A large sample of different kinds of goats can be studied, displaying a wide range of personalities and learning abilities.

-Why Buttercups Goats Need Shelter
+Why Goats Sometimes Need Rescue